Norman Pearlstine: Career

 Pearlstine worked for the Wall Street Journal from 1968 to 1992, except for a two-year period, 1978–1980, when he was an executive editor for Forbes magazine.
 At the Journal, he was a staff reporter in Dallas, Detroit, and Los Angeles (1968–73); Tokyo bureau chief (1973–76); managing editor of The Asian Wall Street Journal (1976–78); national editor (1980–81); editor and publisher of The Wall Street Journal/Europe (1982–83); managing editor (1983–91); and executive editor (1991–92).

 He was interim president of the New-York Historical Society from 1992 to 1994.

 After leaving the Wall Street Journal he launched SmartMoney and was later the general partner of Friday Holdings (along with Richard Rainwater, Barry Diller and Paramount Pictures chief Martin S. Davis), a multimedia investment company, prior to succeeding Jason McManus as editor in chief at Time Inc. in 1995, the first outsider in the position.
 He was editor in chief of Time Inc. between January 1, 1995, and December 31, 2005.

 Pearlstine was a senior adviser to the Carlyle Group's telecommunications and media group in New York.
 Pearlstine then joined Bloomberg L.P. in June 2008 as chief content officer, a newly created position.
 In that role Pearlstine was charged with seeking growth opportunities for Bloomberg's television, radio, magazine, and online products and to make the most of the company's news operations.
 Pearlstine also was chairman of Bloomberg Businessweek, the magazine Bloomberg L.P. acquired from McGraw-Hill in 2009, and as co-chairman of Bloomberg Government, a web-based subscription service devoted to coverage of the impact of government actions on business, including legislation, regulation, and contracts.

 In October 2013, Pearlstine returned to Time Inc. as chief content officer, a position similar to the one he held at Bloomberg.
-In July 2017, he announced that he would be retiring from Time Inc.
+In July 2017, he retired from Time Inc. He briefly served through the end of 2017 as the Chief Information Architect of Money.net, a financial data company.

 On June 18, 2018, Pearlstine was named executive editor of the Los Angeles Times by owner Patrick Soon-Shiong.
 In October 2020, Pearlstine stepped down from his post at the Times.

+Pearlstine has since returned to writing, and he serves as an advisor to North Base Media, a venture firm, as well as ITN Mediagene, an Asian media and technology group, and Majarra, an Arab-language business information service.
+He is co-chair of The Annenberg Center on Communication Leadership & Policy at the University of Southern California, and he serves on the boards of three other nonprofits serving journalists and journalism -- the Reporters Committee for Freedom of the Press, the Alliance for Trust in Media, the Shorenstein Center at Harvard’s Kennedy School.
+He is also a member of the American Academy of Arts and Sciences, the American Antiquarian Society, the Asia Society, the Council on Foreign Relations, and the D.C.
+Bar.